alexbosworth/ln-service/README.md

 If a next token is returned, pass it to get another page of invoices.

-The `payments` array of HTLCs is only populated on LND versions after 0.7.1
+The `features` and `messages` arrays are not populated on LND before 0.8.2 The `payments` array of HTLCs is only populated on LND versions after 0.7.1

     {